OpenDSA/OpenDSA/Doc/source/Configuration.rst

     1. Click "Save New Configuration" to save the configuration as a template book to the OpenDSA database.
-The book will then show up in the list of available books when creating a new course.
+The book will then show up in the list of available books when creating a new course offering.

     2. If you have loaded one of your existing configurations you can click "Update Configuration".
 You can then update your Canvas course by regenerating it.
-Note that this option does not support removing chapters and/or modules.
+Note that this option does not support removing or reordering chapters and/or modules.

     3. Click "Download Configuration" to download a json file containing the configuration.